-5.13 You must ensure that all communications are compliant with the Welsh Language Standards (No.1) Regulations 2015 that are applicable to all Council employees and communications made on the Council's behalf.
+- 5.4 You must ensure that all communications are compliant with the Welsh language standards (No.1) Regulations 2015 that are now applicable to all Council employees and communications made on the Council's behalf.
 All communications must be bilingual.
-In order to safeguard you and your department it is important that you note that any failure to adhere to the standards set out in the regulations can result in a substantial fine of up to £5,000 which in the event of a breach will be the responsibility of the department from which the breach originates.
-The necessary guidelines and training on the standards of practice necessary to be compliant with the regulations will be supplied by the Marketing and Media Team.
+In order to safeguard you and your department it is important that you note that any failure to adhere to the standards set out in the regulations can result in a substantial fine of up to £5,000.00 which in the event of a breach will be the responsibility of the department from which the breach originates.
+The necessary guidelines and training on the standards of practice necessary to be compliant with the regulations will be supplied by the Marketing and Media Team. - 5.5 All of the information, data and communications held on social media platforms and services in the name of the Council is subject to the Breaches of Security policy, which sets out the duties owed under the Data Protection Act.
+There is a duty to report any inadvertent / accidental disclosure of information in respect of the Act.